-Whole school approaches Additional, targeted support and provision Specialist, individualised support and provision The universal offer to all children and YP • Lesson routines have been developed across the • Posters are distributed throughout all learning • Task Management Board - students may use school so that students are able to build up self- spaces and common areas regarding who to go to for these to raise their level of independence.
-Classroomconfidence and rapport when moving from lesson to help, how to report inappropriate behaviour and how to based staff may offer step-by-step instructions per task lesson. seek assistance regarding safeguarding.
-Students are or set of tasks to provide more visual clues for the students to stay on task and to follow each stage with specific pages to support literacy, SPaG and technically accurate language.
+Whole school approaches Additional, targeted support and provision Specialist, individualised support and provision The universal offer to all children and YP • Lesson routines have been developed across the Posters are distributed throughout all learning Task Management Board - students may use spaces and common areas regarding who to go to for these to raise their level of independence.
+Classroomconfidence and rapport when moving from lesson to help, how to report inappropriate behaviour and how to lesson. or set of tasks to provide more visual clues for the students to stay on task and to follow each stage with specific pages to support literacy, SPaG and technically accurate language.
 The presentation rules are there also.